-- → Lead the students through a KWL (Know, Want to Know, Learned) chart as a whole class activity.
-Only complete the K and the W. Guiding questions: - What do you know about snowshoeing? - Where have you seen this activity? - · Why do you think people use this kind of equipment. - What interests you about this activity? - How do you think it helps people who choose to wear snowshoes? - Why do they choose to wear snowshoes? - → Share the history of the sport of snowshoeing by showing this History Of Snowshoe video. - → The North American Indigenous Peoples used the snowshoe to help them travel easily in the winter. - The purpose of the snowshoe is to allow a person to walk over deep snow without sinking. - The various styles of snowshoes evolved because of specific needs of different terrains and the availability of wood types to construct the frames.
-Snowshoes were very useful in the fur trade as much of the fur trapping was conducted in the winter.
+- \rightarrow Share the history of the sport of snowshoeing by showing this History Of Snowshoe video. - → The North American Indigenous Peoples used the snowshoe to help them travel easily in the winter.
+Share the following information: - The purpose of the snowshoe is to allow a person to walk over deep snow without sinking. - The various styles of snowshoes evolved because of specific needs of different terrains and the availability of wood types to construct the frames. - Snowshoes were very useful in the fur trade as much of the fur trapping was conducted in the winter.